Last Updated on by Admin LB

 In what circumstances does the law make rash or negligent driving of any vehicle punishable as an offence under the Indian Penal Code?
 Discuss the difference between criminal rashness and criminal negligence.

-- During the search of Residential house of accused for offence under Sections 120-B, 420, 467, 468 and 471 IPC.
-One videocassette containing pornographic scene is recovered from an almirah, key of which was supplied by accused.
+What is ‘obscenity’?
+Distinguish between ‘obscenity’ and ‘vulgarity’.
+What offence, if any, is made out in the following cases: (1) Atul and Monika were found kissing and embracing each other in a Maruti Van, parked at 40 paces from a police post located at a lonely place.
+(2) During the search of the Residential house of the accused for an offence under Sections 120-B, 420, 467, 468 and 471 IPC.
+One videocassette containing pornographic scene is recovered from an almirah, the key of which was supplied by the accused.
 (D.J.S.
 1990)

 Distinguish between culpable homicide and murder in the light of Reg v.
 Govinda, I.L.R.
 1876 Bomb, 342.
 [U.P.C.J.
 1982, Haryana, 1998, R.J.S.
 1969, Jharkhand J 2014, UPHJS 2007, 2009, UPCJ 1984, 1996, 1998, 1999]